filamentphp/filament/docs/02-resources.md

 }
 ```

-By passing a callback to the `url` method, you can get access to each row's record.
-You may also use the `pushRecordActions` or `recordActions` method to define actions on a `$table`.
+By passing a callback to the `url()` method, you can get access to each row's record.

 ## Authorization